neilkimmett/articles/2013-11-08-nsfilemanager.md

 description: ""
 ---

-`NSFileManager` is Foundation's high-level API for working with filesystems.
+`NSFileManager` is Foundation's high-level API for working with file systems.
 It abstracts Unix and Finder internals, providing a convenient way to create, read, move, copy, and delete files & directories on local or networked drives, as well as iCloud ubiquitous containers.

-Filesystems are a complex topic, with decades of history, vestigial complexities, and idiosyncracies, and is well outside the scope of a single article.
-And since most applications don't often interact with the filesystem much beyond simple file operations, one can get away with only knowing the basics.
+File systems are a complex topic, with decades of history, vestigial complexities, and idiosyncrasies, and is well outside the scope of a single article.
+And since most applications don't often interact with the file system much beyond simple file operations, one can get away with only knowing the basics.

+What follows are some code samples for your copy-pasting pleasure.
+Use them as a foundation for understanding how to adjust parameters to your particular use case:

 ## Common Tasks

+> Throughout the code samples is the magical incantation `NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES)`.
+This may be tied with KVO as one of the worst APIs in Cocoa.
+Just know that this returns an array containing the user documents directory as the first object.
+Thank goodness for the inclusion of `NSArray -firstObject`.

 ### Determining If A File Exists